sunfounder/picrawler/docs/source/python_record_new_step.rst

 **How it works?**

-This project was born out of :ref:`Do Single Leg`.
+This project was born out of :ref:`Adjust Posture`.
 Added recording and replay functions.

 The recording function is implemented by the following code.